A foreign buyer can be a natural person, a corporation, or a corporation acting as a trustee.

 The Australian Government’s Foreign Investment Review Board (FIRB) decides whether a foreign buyer is eligible to acquire land in Australia.

-In general, a foreign buyer of residential property (including vacant land) in Australia must obtain the FIRB’s approval of the purchase before entering into a An agreement that the law will enforce. of sale.
-There is an exception where a foreign buyer is purchasing a home with their Australian spouse as A form of ownership in which two or more people own property together, so that the whole property is undivided and equally shared.
-There are no separate shares that can be left in a will, because if one of the joint owners dies, the property remains with the other owners.
-Compare with tenants in common..
+In general, a foreign buyer of residential property (including vacant land) in Australia must obtain the FIRB’s approval of the purchase before entering into a contract of sale.
+There is an exception where a foreign buyer is purchasing a home with their Australian spouse as joint tenants.

 For more information about the FIRB, see www.firb.gov.au.